nestjs/ng-universal/README.md

 ## Request and Response Providers

 This tool uses `@nguniversal/express-engine` and will properly provide access to the Express Request and Response objects in you Angular components.
-Note that tokens must be imported from the `@nestjs/ng-universal` package, not `@nguniversal/express-engine`.
+Note that tokens must be imported from the `@nestjs/ng-universal/tokens`, not `@nguniversal/express-engine/tokens`.

 This is useful for things like setting the response code to 404 when your Angular router can't find a page (i.e. `path: '**'` in routing):